 • Less forgiving on extreme mishits than max-game-improvement options

-Srixon also equipped this driver with the Project X HZRDUS Smoke Red RDX shaft, a mid-launch, mid-spin option that pairs well with the head's low-spin characteristics.
-It's a thoughtful stock setup that works for a wide range of swing types, and it saves you from needing to reshaft right away.
+The stock Project X HZRDUS Smoke Red RDX shaft is a mid-launch, mid-spin profile that pairs smartly with the head's low-spin tendencies.
+It's a thoughtful combination that works across a wide range of swing types.
+No immediate need to reshaft, which saves you another $200+.

 Check Current Price ↗